-This process can take time.
-The simplest studies might take a year or more, while some are many years in the making.
+This time commitment required for research partnerships varies depending on the scope of the project.
+The simplest studies might take a few months to a year, while some are many years in the making.
 The payoff is a set of ideas and interventions that equip organizational leaders, as well as individuals, with well-tested insights into how to achieve their goals.